satiex/splunk_synology_TA/README.md

 ## TODO
 - Synology DSM has a lot of featuers and functionality.
 I have not yet explored which actions or events generate a log.
 If you would like to contribute, please test as much of the different features of your Synology DSM and work on the log extractions for each event.
-- I'm currently attempting to get file sizes into a consisted format (Bytes).
+- I'm currently attempting to get file sizes into a consistant format (Bytes).
 I've started a post in the Splunk Community forums here: https://community.splunk.com/t5/Splunk-Search/Converting-variable-File-Size-Units-with-dot-points-to-bytes/m-p/567504